ahmetb/cloud-run-faq/README.md

 ### When will my service scale to zero?

-Cloud Run does not provide any guarantees on how long it will keep a service "warm".
+Cloud Run does not provide any guarantees on how long it will keep a container instance "warm".
 It depends on factors like capacity and Google’s implementation details.
+See: [How to keep a service "warm"?](#how-to-keep-a-cloud-run-service-warm).

 ### How do I minimize the cold start latencies?

+Cloud Run allows you to have a [specified number of warm instances][min-ins].
+These instances are billed differently, but they stick around to prevent cold starts.

 See [performance optimization
 tips](https://cloud.google.com/run/docs/tips?utm_campaign=CDR_ahm_aap-severless_cloud-run-faq_&utm_source=external&utm_medium=web#starting_services_quickly),